 Business plan is a formal written document that contains your prospective business goal.
 Business loan includes the process of how to execute these plans and the time period in which the goals have to be attained or executed.
 The plan consists of a list of details that helps a business to achieve certain goals that help them grow.
 Plans for attaining business loans should also contain the following details:

 - Nature and type of the business

 - Background and financial flexibility of the enterprise or business

-- All the strategies the business or the company wants to apply to achieve the target they set
+- All the strategies, business or company wants to undertake to achieve their target

 - Banks often require a documented business plan to sanction business plan or other kinds of financial requirements